5wHN28Dg/tele-notify/README.md

 ## 📝 To Do List:
 - [ ] Fix race conditions when updating recent_messages / writing to config.json. 🔄
 - [ ] Special processing for messages with info formatted like this: `#Basrah www.example.com/electrical-engineering-intern/`.
+- [ ] Analyze the retry mechanism, it may need some improvements.
-- [ ] Set up a way for you to get notified if the script carshes.
+- [ ] Set up a way for you to get notified if the script crashes.
 - [ ] A beautiful CLI with real-time statistics instead of this infinite stream of text.
 - [ ] analyze the code for a possible 2nd refactoring.